 While crafting a program, author must only be in a race against his own ever higher standard of excellence.
 On any sign code fails above principles, author should work at peeling off imperfections in order to achieve perfect symmetry: for users benefit as well as his own delight!

-This framework is author's personal journey towards distilling web development into something aesthetically perfect: an application skeleton beyond reproach in terms of both quality of code (coherence, harmony), quality of usage (simplicity, modularity) and quality of execution (speed, efficiency).
+This framework is author's personal journey towards distilling web development into something condensed beauty in terms of quality of code (coherence, harmony), quality of usage (simplicity, modularity) and quality of execution (speed, efficiency).